psons/tlog/docs/Tlog User Documentation.md

 of tasks for each of those sources of work and manage them into your single threaded consciousness!
 For example you may be working on a project that assigns you "tickets" to work on.
 You have e-mail that demands attention, possibly multiple accounts.
-You have career skills to develop, and a personal life.
+You have career skills to develop, and a personal life including relationships with other demands.

 If it is possible to break tasks down at the source to things that can be completed in a day you should do so because it will improve transparency to